MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 :::image type="content" source="media/single-env-teams.png" alt-text="Screenshot showing connected to a single environment.":::

 > [!NOTE]
-> The option to switch environments is available only when there are multiple environments available to connect to.
+> The option to switch environments is available only when connected to a Dynamics 365 environment and there are other Dynamics 365 environments available to connect to.

 ## Automatically connect to CRM